itsdalmo/reporttoolDT/README.md

 #### 2. Install LaTeX

 LaTeX is required to create PDF files from rmarkdown and pandoc.
-The installation of Pandoc itself will happen in R, but you'll need to install LaTeX manually.
-Pandoc has [instructions](http://pandoc.org/installing.html) for installing LaTeX.

-There are multiple distributions for each operating system (all of which are large downloads/take a while to install):
+See Pandoc's [instructions](http://pandoc.org/installing.html) for installing LaTeX.
+Bulletpoints below:

 -   Windows: [MikTex](http://miktex.org/).
 Use the "MikTex {version} Net Installer 64-bit" under "Other Downloads" on this [page](http://miktex.org/download).
 Do a full install.
 -   OS X: Use [MacTex](https://tug.org/mactex/) (large download, but you'll have everything you need after.)